personium/legacy-docs/en/server-operator/README.md

 * [Getting Started with Personium using Ansible](./setup.md)

 If you customize Ansible's Playbook introduced above, you can build units of various configurations.
+When you want to check how to manage the unit after build, please click [here](../unit-administrator/).

 ### Apply plugin